Table of Contents

 True and false capsule

-Blood vessels, i.e. arteries and veins along with lymphatics, also move along these septae and cross the true and false capsule to supply the gland or carry blood from the gland towards the heart consisting of thyroid hormone secretions to the rest of the body.
+Blood vessels, i.e. arteries and veins along with lymphatics, also move along these septae and cross the true and false capsule to supply the gland or carry away blood loaded with thyroid hormone secretions toward the heart and the rest of the body.

 Relationships of the Thyroid Gland